Citrinate/FreePackages/README.md

 #### MinDaysOld

 `uint` type with default value of `0`.
-Packages must contain an app with a Steam release date newer than this many days or they will not be added to your account.
-You can leave this at `0` to allow for all values.
+Packages must contain an app which was released on Steam within the last `MinDaysOld` days or they will not be added to your account.
+You can leave this at `0` to not filter by release date.

 ---